-If a student fails to return the iPad at the end of the school year, or upon withdrawal, the student's family may be held liable for the replacement cost of the iPad in accordance with Procedure 506.02 -- Compensation for Lost and Damaged District Property.
+If a student fails to return the iPad at the end of the school year, or upon withdrawal, the student's family may be held liable for the full replacement cost of the iPad in accordance with Procedure 506.02 -- Compensation for Lost and Damaged District Property.
 You must return the district-provided power adapter and Lightning-to-USB cable when you return your iPad.
-If you do not return the iPad, case, cord, and/or charger, or return any of these items in a damaged condition, you may be requested to contribute to the replacement costs.
-Please work with your child's school for replacement amounts or other appropriate consequences.
+Failure to return the iPad, case, cord, and/or charger, or returning any of these items in a damaged condition may result in a fine.
+Please see the Office of Personalized Learning web site for fine amounts.